sergeyromanov/jsbootcamp/bootcamp-book/js_bootcamp_day1.md

 console.log(arr[0]);
 ```

-The index of array is zero-based, meaning that the first element will have idex `0`, second element - index `1`, and so, just like characters in string.
+The index of array is zero-based, meaning that the first element will have index `0`, second element - index `1`, and so on, just like characters in string.
 And similarly to string, an array has a property `length` that tells how many elements are there:

 ```
 console.log(arr.length);